Former Nikon GM says the DSLR era has ‘already ended’

 “There was a media article regarding Nikon’s withdrawal of SLR development.
 This media article is only speculation and Nikon has made no announcement in this regard.
 Nikon is continuing the production, , and service of digital SLR.
 Nikon appreciates your continuous support.”

 While Nikon doesn’t confirm DSLR development is over, the brand also doesn’t deny it.
-In fact, Nikon already shared with its investors plans to wind down the DSLR end of the business by 2025, so Nikkei‘s report puts that plan a few years ahead of schedule.
+In fact, Nikon already shared with its investors plans to wind down the DSLR end of the by 2025, so Nikkei‘s report puts that plan just a few years ahead of schedule.
 Furthermore, Nikon’s F-mount range has already been whittled down to just four camera bodies, so none of this really comes as much of a surprise.

 Related: The Nikon Z9 is the best-selling ‘pro flagship’ model of 2022, so far